- Authors must certify that their manuscripts are their original work.

 Level of Plagiarism

-Action: The submitted article is rejected and the authors are forbidden to submit further articles for one year
+- Intermediate: A significant portion of a paper is plagiarized without proper citation to the original paper.
+The submitted article is rejected, and the authors are forbidden to submit further articles for one year

 If an author uses some of his previously published material to clarify the presentation of new results, the previously published material shall be identified and the difference to the present publication shall be mentioned.
 Permission to republish must be obtained from the copyright holder.
 In the case of a manuscript that was originally published in conference proceedings and then is submitted for publication in IJAIR either in identical or in expanded form, the authors must identify the name of the conference proceedings and the date of the publication and obtain permission to republish from the copyright holder.
 The editor may decide not to accept this paper for publication.